1runeberg/RunebergVRPlugin/README.md

 **SimpleHMD Engine Plugin is required to be enabled in you Project Plugins**

 ## Latest Release Notes (UE 4.16 upwards)
+2.71:
+  - Removed remnants of SteamVR specific references in code base

 2.7:
   - Enable VR Pawn to react/move properly through uneven terrain (VRPawn)
   - Dedicated node for 360 movement with thumbstick/thumbpad of Motion controllers (Movement component)